 DESIGN EXCELLENCE AWARDS

-The Decarbonization Award recognizes those projects that have gone above and beyond base level energy reduction goals.
+AIA Chicago's inaugural Decarbonization Award recognizes those projects that have gone above and beyond base level energy reduction goals.
 Recognizing a greater need for the built environment to use less energy in construction, material use and occupied energy consumption, the goal of this award is to showcase those project vanguards that exemplify the profession’s abilities to pursue the goals of the 2030 Commitment without compromise to the to the functional and aesthetic goals of the project.